ranjitk92/BasicDatabaseAutomationTest/README.md

 # BasicDatabaseAutomationTest
-Testing CI for Databases
-Template solution and project file for building an empty database.
+Testing CI deploying a solution to a newly created SQL database.